TheOdinProject/curriculum/react/getting_started_with_react/passing_data_between_components/passing_data_between_components.md

   )
 }
 ```
-This may not seem like a huge deal right now, but what if we had 10 buttons, each one having different text, fonts, colours, sizes, and any other variation you can think of.
+This may not seem like a huge deal right now, but what if we had 10 buttons, each one having different text, fonts, colors, sizes, and any other variation you can think of.
 Creating a new component for each of these button variations would very quickly lead to a LOT of code duplication.

 Let's see how by using props, we can account for any number of variations with a *single* button component.